 Risk Management Committee

 The Company has established the Risk Management Committee, chaired by the representative director.
-The Risk Management Committee meets once each quarter in principle and collects and analyzes organization-wide compliance and risk information and manages risks exhaustively and comprehensively.
+The Risk Management Committee meets once per month in principle and collects and analyzes organization-wide compliance and risk information and manages risks exhaustively and comprehensively.

 Status of Internal Control Systems